entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-how-setup-private-git-repo.md

 The standard deployment of the Entando Component Repository assumes that bundles are checked out from public Git repositories.
 Public repositories do not require user authentication in order to access content inside the Git repository.

-A customer may however choose to strict repository access to specific Git user accounts.
+A customer may however choose to limit repository access to specific Git user accounts.
 This document will describe the steps that can be followed to allow the ECR to log onto the Git server when pulling content from a Git repository.